ith both an international and

 Strings has affected my life in almost every good aspect from time management to public performance skills to coordination, but the best thing about playing an instrument is that once you begin to play, your instrument becomes a part of you and you find yourself becoming more and more in love with playing.

-With two full productions a year, rehearsals three to five days a week, classes in beginning and advanced levels of acting and theater, one-act productions, and trips to see plays in Nashville, the Drama Department is the perfect place to study theatre.
-Under the guidance of a director and technical director, students run every part of the major productions - from acting to costume design, to lighting.
+With two full productions a year, rehearsals three to five days a week, classes in beginning and advanced levels of acting and theater, one-act productions, and trips to see plays in Nashville, The Webb School is the perfect place to study theatre.
+Under the guidance of a director and technical director, students run every part of the major productions.
 Plus, Webb's Theatre Department belongs to the International Thespian Society, honoring student achievement in theatre for more than 80 years and has a membership of over two million, from pre-professional thespians to emeritus levels.

 Webb performers benefit from the opportunity to take Theatre I, Theatre II and Advanced Acting classes.

 The Webb School choir and Webb strings perform both on and off